MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportsetdevicequeuedepth.md

 ### -param Depth [in]

 Supplies the depth to which the queue is to be set.
-This value is always &gt; 0.
+This value is always > 0.

 ## -returns